 - Influencing the design of new development

 - Improving water quality

-The programme is led by the Scottish Wildlife Trust, North Lanarkshire Council, Forestry Commission Scotland and The Conservation Volunteers.
-These partners work with a wide range of local groups and volunteers to develop skills and capacity in community organisations.
+The programme was led by the Scottish Wildlife Trust, North Lanarkshire Council, The Conservation Volunteers, Sanctuary Scotland and The James Hutton Institute.
+These partners work with a wide range of local groups and volunteers and helped to develop skills and capacity in community organisations.